 - As long as you consider each question and provide a clear and appropriate response, the way you present them will be entirely up to you.

 - The 2019 deadline for stage 2 submissions is Wednesday 27 February.

 What happens at Selection?

-    You will be accommodated in tents but will need to provide your own sleeping bag and ground mat.
+- You will be accommodated in cabins but will need to provide your own sleeping bag.
 All meals are provided.

 And after that?

 - After selection, we’ll make a decision on who has made it to the final.
 The finalists and their families will attend the prestigious Awards lunch at the House of Lords in London where the winner will be awarded the CVQO Westminster Award 2019 trophy.

 - All of the finalists may also have the opportunity to visit either 10 Downing Street or have a tour round the House of Lords.

 - The only costs you will have to bear will be travel costs to Somerset for Selection and to London for the Awards lunch.

 - The trip to South Africa will be at no cost to you except for vaccinations, malaria tablets and travel to London.